 1. Angkor Wat of Cambodia

 Angkor Wat is a temple complex in Cambodia and the largest religious monument in the world, with the site measuring 162.6 hectares (1,626,000 m2; 402 acres).
-It was originally constructed as a Hindu temple for the Khmer Empire, gradually transforming into a Buddhist temple toward the end of the 12th century.
+It was originally constructed in the first half of the 12th century (between 1113 and 1150) as a Hindu temple dedicated to the god Vishnu for the Khmer Empire, transitioning into a Buddhist temple towards the end of the 12th century.

 Sources